 Ravneesh earned his bachelor’s degree in molecular neuroscience from Claremont McKenna College, his Master of Business and Science degree from the Keck Graduate Institute, and his MBA in healthcare leadership from Yale University School of Management.

-Aileen Salares is a marketing principal at ATP.
-Before ATP, Aileen was at Sanofi Genyzme, where she joined the global Rare Diseases commercial organization in 2016 and was most recently a senior director of New Product Planning in the Immunology group.
-Her primary responsibilities were to provide early commercial input for pipeline program assets from preclinical through to Phase 2 and to evaluate business development opportunities.
+Aileen Salares is principal, New Product Planning for the Apple Tree Partners portfolio.
+Before joining ATP, Aileen was senior director of Immunology New Product Planning in the global Rare Diseases commercial organization at Sanofi Genzyme, where she provided early strategic input for pipeline program assets from preclinical through to Phase 2 and evaluated business development opportunities.
 She came to Sanofi from Foundation Medicine, an oncology diagnostics start-up, where she established the company’s business insights function.
 Aileen spent the early part of her career as a healthcare equity research analyst in multiple investment banks before transitioning to the pharmaceutical industry at EMD Serono and subsequently Shire.

 Aileen earned a BS in biochemistry and psychology at Carleton University and an MBA at Queen’s University in Ontario; she holds a Chartered Financial Analyst (CFA) designation.